nestybox/sysbox-ee/docs/quickstart/images.md

-# Sysbox-EE Quick Start Guide: Preloading Inner Container Images into System Containers
+# Sysbox Quick Start Guide: Preloading Inner Container Images into System Containers

 This section shows how to preload inner container images into system container images.